gauravkr93/NLP-CommonsenseQA/tasks.md

       - In some of the questions (4/20), the predicted answers seems better than the correct answer marked by the dataset.
       - Some of the question texts (2/20) have typos or grammatical errors which make them ambiguous.
 I believe fixing them may give us the correct answer.
       - Some of the questions (4/20) seem to missing some general knowledge about specific topics.
 Pulling them from some knowledge base and finetuning the model may yield better results.
+- **Phase 2**
+    - Explored various knowledgebases that could be used as external knowledge to improve results.
+Since we had identified location based questions in our error analysis, we zeroed on Webchild dataset to get sentences for nouns.
+Atomic dataset was chosen for handling few of the if-then questions that were failing.
+    - As we finally decided on the knowledgebases, Gaurav and I setup the Elasticsearch instance to ingest the datasets.
+Dockerfile from McQueen repo was used as a reference to setup Elasticsearch in a container.
+    - Created multiple Elasticsearch indexes by ingesting different dataset combinations for experiments.
+    - Modified some parameters to make the McQueen Roberta Concat solver run in GCP.
+    - Created a new Fairseq task (commonsense_qa_with_kb_task.py) from baseline to adapt to the McQueen dataset format.
+Inputs were created as question + choices + premises truncated to 512 tokens.
+    - Since almost all inputs now had 512 tokens because of concatenation of premises, the original finetuning script had to be modified to reduce the max-sentences to 2 at a time to avoid getting out of memory errors.

 ## Shafali
 - Ran the baseline code to understand and evaluate the model we are working on.